fmills89/express-note-taker/README.md

 ## Description
 Help yourself stay on track and remember what you need to take care of with Express Note Taker. </br>
-This note app will keep help you stay on task and remind you of whats important.

 Start taking your notes <a href="https://ancient-retreat-03510.herokuapp.com/">here.</a>